-The garden is divided into a number of microhabitat.
+The garden is divided into a number of microhabitats.
 It would be more accurate to say that the structure of the plot itself dictated the layout of the different environments.
 They are roughly as follows:

 3. The damp woodland garden - ‘the rainforest’.
 This is the area west of the drive along the boundary with the road and up to the steps to the pond.
 Although the rill empties directly onto the soil there is probably not enough water present for this to be a true ‘bog garden’ let alone a ‘rainforest’ together with monsoon rains.
 The area is certainly quite damp the whole year round, has full shade, is very sheltered and has a moisture retentive clayey soil.
 This section has the most naturalistic planting of the whole garden and could almost be mistaken for an exotic forest.

-During Winter and Spring, when the this area opens out more to the light a small selection of early-flowering plants enhance its appearance: snowdrops, wood anemones, trilliums, Solomon's seal, crocuses, Erythronium, and marsh marigolds.
+During winter and spring, when the this area opens out more to the light a small selection of early-flowering plants enhance its appearance: snowdrops, wood anemones, trilliums, Solomon's seal, crocuses, Erythronium, and marsh marigolds.
 None of these plants is even vaguely exotic, but they make a valuable contribution in what would otherwise be a fairly drab area at that time of year.

 4. The pond and rill (‘the stream’).
-The pond is fed by a spring which is situated on the high terraces behind the house.
-The rate of flow varies greatly according to levels of rainfall but the flow has never been known to dry up completely.
+The pond is fed by a spring on the high terraces behind the house.
+The rate of flow varies greatly according to levels of rainfall but it has never been known to dry up completely.
 Because of the high lime content of the rocks above the spring the pH of the water is high – around pH 8.5-9.0.
 Although as the water enters the pond its pH drops slightly it is still higher than the recommended level for fish and the like.
 Fortunately, we have never observed any ill-effects on any of the creatures living in the pond.